 Found on every continent except Antarctica, owls have been part of human culture and mythology for millennia.
 They're viewed as everything from wise old good luck charms to demonic harbingers of death.
-Why such prominent status in stories and symbolism?
+Why such symbolism?
 Part of that fascination comes down to an odd anatomy, one that makes them stand out among other bird species.

 Not exactly eyeballs

 Owls don't have eyeballs.
 Rather, they're more like eye tubes.
 They're elongated and held in place by "sclerotic rings," a bony structure in the skull.
 Because of this, owls can't really move or roll their eyes.
 That's why they have heightened mobility in their necks, but we'll get to that later.

 Because the eyes are forward-facing, owls have binocular vision similar to humans, meaning they can see an object with both eyes at the same time.
 This gives owls a great ability to judge height, weight and distance.
 However while humans have a 180-degree field of view with about 140 degrees of it being binocular, owls only have a 110-degree field of view with about 70 degrees of binocular vision.
 But what they lack in binocular vision they make up for in extraordinary night vision and far-sightedness.

 However, because they are far-sighted, they can't see objects up close.
 When they catch prey, they use filoplumes — small hair-like feathers on their beaks and feet — to feel out their food.

 Finally, owls have not one, not two, but three eyelids: one is for blinking, one is for sleeping, and one is for keeping those precious peepers clean.

 Okay so let's clear one thing up right away.
 Owls can't turn their necks 360 degrees.
 It looks like they can, but it's actually only (only?!)
 135 degrees in either direction from facing forward.
 This gives them an amazing total of 270 degrees of movement.